microsoft/botframework-cli/packages/sampler/README.md

 ## `bf sampler:sampling`

-Do sampling to lu files.
+Do sampling to utterances in lu files.

 ```
 USAGE